 A third of US consumers still don’t use contactless payments

-Called ‘’, the research gives a broad perspective on how payments are changing in Austria, Bulgaria, Germany, Italy, and the UK, as well as North America.
+Called ‘Lost in Transaction: Consumer payment trends 2021’, the research gives a broad perspective on how payments are changing in Austria, Bulgaria, Germany, Italy, and the UK, as well as North America.

 Paysafe’s findings were drawn from a representative sample of 8,000 people.